 The appeals board chair has disregarded the requirements that I met for the appeal (clear misunderstanding and provision of additional evidence), which means my appeal should have been approved.

 Her decision undermines the integrity of your organisation.

 Please read my appeal and see for yourself.

-I don’t see the point of having an industry body to protect against false advertising if they are prepared to so blatantly ignore this particular situation!
+I don’t see the point of having an industry body to protect against false advertising if they are prepared to ignore this particular situation!
 Given the overwhelming evidence, it is difficult to view it as anything other than a blatant attempt to avoid a contentious issue.